bobbyshaw/tomrobertshaw.net/_posts/2014-04-19-responsive-ecommerce-analysis.md

 This leads us on to take a look at what platforms the sites are on that have chosen responsive design.

-The leaders are (with their proportion of responsive sites:
+The leaders are (with their proportion of responsive sites):

 - Magento (32%)
 - WooCommece (22%)